 Grading Criteria for Formal Papers and Projects: Each formal paper assignment will be accompanied by a rubric that breaks down the assignment points students may earn.
-In general, you will be graded on 1) organization, 2) supporting evidence and details, 3) mastery of the conventions of standard written English, including documentation style, and 4) writing style (vocabulary, sentence structure, reader interest, writing voice, appropriately used figures of speech, for instance).
+In general, you will be graded on 1) organization, 2) supporting evidence and details, 3) mastery of the conventions of standard written English, including language usage, punctuation and documentation, and 4) writing style (vocabulary, sentence structure, reader interest, writing voice, appropriately used figures of speech, for instance).